airpair/creating-a-custom-bootstrap-build-with-scss/post.md

 Fundamentally changing Bootstrap is not easy without recompiling Bootstrap's CSS.

 What do I mean by recompiling?
 Well, Bootstrap is built using a CSS preprocessor.
-There are dozens of variables that control Bootstrap appearance.
-A change in one of these variables can propagate throughout our website, affecting many different styles as appropriate.
+There are dozens of variables that control Bootstrap's appearance.
+A change in one of these variables can propagate throughout your website, affecting many different styles as appropriate.

-The official version of Bootstrap is maintained using the [LESS][] CSS preprocessor, but we're going to use the [Sass][] version due to Sass's popularity.
+The official version of Bootstrap is maintained using the [LESS][] CSS preprocessor, but we're going to use the [Sass][] version of Bootstrap due to Sass's popularity.

 ## Build Bootstrap with Sass, Gulp, and Bower